-Kodi 18 'Leia': Release date, features and how to download the latest build
+Kodi 18 'Leia': Windows 64-bit support arrives

 Related: What is Kodi and is it legal?

-Kodi 18 Leia release date – when is it coming out?
+Kodi 18 Leia release date – When is it coming out?

 Kodi 18 Leia may be a way off, but we already have a beta which you can try out for yourself right now.